Tractable Optimal Experimental Design using Transport Maps: Construction of the Knothe-Rosenblatt rearrangement using tensor trains

+Thus, $\distH{\pihatedm}{\piedm}$ can be controlled by ensuring that the error in the last layer satisfies $\distH[big]{\pushforward{(\cQ_{L})}\rhoedm}{\pullback{(\cT_{L-1})}\piedm} \le \varepsilon$ for some $\varepsilon \in (0,1]$.
+This can be guaranteed by building a sufficiently accurate FTT approximation to the square root of the unnormalized pullback density $\pullback{(\cT_{L-1})}\piedm$ as described in~\cref{lemma:L2toHellBound}.
+We outline the DIRT procedure for constructing the transport map surrogate to $\piedm$ in~\cref{algorithm:DIRT}.
+Once this transport map is constructed, it could be used to approximate the expected utility function exactly as described in~\cref{subsection:OED_u_KR}.
+In particular, we then present the DIRT-based algorithm for computing D- and A-optimal designs in~\cref{algorithm:OED}.

+\begin{remark} While~\eqref{eq:lastLayerError} shows that the approximation error of the composite map can be controlled in the last layer, independent of the choice of bridging densities,~\eqref{eq:intermediate} suggests that the choice of bridging densities plays a crucial role in the efficiency of the DIRT algorithm, since it influences the maximal ranks required for approximating $\sqrt{\pullback{(\cT_{\ell-1})}\pedm^{\ell}}$ in each layer.
+The bridging densities can be defined in various ways and what constitutes a smart choice is problem-dependent.
+One generally suitable option is the \emph{tempering} approach~\cite{GelmanMeng:1998:1}.
+Given a sequence of temperatures $0 = \beta_0 < \beta_1 < \ldots < \beta_L = 1$, the $\ell$-th tempered bridging density can be defined as $\piedm^\ell = \paren[auto](){\frac{\piedm}{\rhoedm}}^{\beta_\ell} \rhoedm$ or $\piedm^\ell = \paren[auto](){\piedm}^{\beta_\ell}$.
+Alternatively, in the case of Bayesian inference, if one is interested in approximating a highly concentrated posterior density stemming from an inverse problem with a large amount of data, it may be beneficial to build the bridging densities by adding the data sequentially in batches as $\ell$ increases. \end{remark}

+We conclude this section with some comments regarding the assumptions required in the proof of the error estimate in~\cref{theorem:ErrorBound}.
+The first key assumption, $\distH{\pihatedm}{\piedm} \le \varepsilon$ for some $\varepsilon \in (0,1]$, can be guaranteed by building a sufficiently accurate FTT decomposition in the last layer of the DIRT procedure.
+Secondly, the assumption of an upper bound on the ratio of the posterior density $\pi_{\bm \given \be, \bd}$ and its DIRT-based approximation $\widehat{\pi}_{\bm \given \be, \bd}$ is guaranteed by employing the defensive approximation to the target density~\eqref{eq:FTT_defensive}.

 The more stringent and questionable assumption is~\eqref{eq:assumption_log}.
-Since $p_{\bm \given \be, \bd} > 0$ by design, if $\pi_\bm(\bm) = 0$ for some $\bm \in \mSpace$, the assumption is clearly violated.
+Since $\widehat{\pi}_{\bm \given \be, \bd} > 0$ by design, if $\pi_\bm(\bm) = 0$ for some $\bm \in \mSpace$, the assumption is clearly violated.
 In practice, however, our integration domain is restricted to some bounded box that is strictly contained in the support of the prior density $\pi_\bm$.
 Thus, as long as the box and prior are chosen such that $\pi_\bm$ is bounded away from zero in the restricted domain, the assumption holds, at least for Gaussian or uniform priors.
+However, the bound $c_2(\be)$ from \eqref{eq:assumption_log} can get arbitrarily large as the number of experiments increases.